AtomDB Charge Exchange Model v2.0 (ACX2)

 Once this is done, the data will load.

-Three different models are loaded:
+Four different models are loaded:

 • acx2 : Emission from CX with the 14 main elements.
 Abundance is tied between all elements (so there is only 1 abundance keyword).
 Analogous to the apec model.